-This is the pot I make the second the weather turns, when I want something thick enough to stand a spoon in and rich enough that nobody asks what is missing.
+This is the pot to make the second the weather turns, when you want something thick enough to stand a spoon in and rich enough that nobody asks what is missing.
 Browned beef, softened onions, a heavy hand of chili powder and cumin, and then the trick that makes people lean in: a full can of Dr Pepper poured in to deglaze the pot and reduce down into the sauce.
 By the time it has simmered, the soda has all but disappeared, leaving behind a deeper, rounder flavor that tastes like it took far more effort than it did.

 Why Dr Pepper works in this recipe